-Correspondence analysis is a form of exploratory data analysis designed to analyse the relationships within a set of categorical variables.
-One of the main objectives of correspondence analysis is to produce a visual summary (usually 2-dimensional) of the complex relationships that exist within a set of categorical variables (both predictors and the outcome).
-The 2 axes are factorial and reflect the most 'inertia' (variability) in the original predictor variables.
+Correspondence analysis is a form of exploratory data analysis designed to analyse the relationships among a set of categorical variables.
+One of the main objectives of correspondence analysis is to produce a visual summary (usually 2-dimensional) of the complex relationships that exist among a set of categorical variables (both predictors and the outcome).
+The 2 axes are factorial axes which reflect the most 'inertia' (variability) in the original predictor variables.
 The result is a scatterplot which identifies clusters of predictors that are closely associated, with clusters farther from the intersection of the axes having stronger associations.
 After considering relationships among the predictors, the values of the outcome variable (also categorical) can also be projected on the same axes to determine which clusters of predictor variable values are associated with the outcome(s) of interest.
-A correspondence analysis of a subset of the risk factors for birth weight is presented in Example 15.2.
+A correspondence analysis of a subset of the risk factors for elevated bacterial counts in bulk tank milk is presented in Example 15.2.